 Thailand Weather Report,www.tmd.go.th

 More than 92% of the population speaks Thai or one of its regional dialects.
-While the Thai language is the official language of Thailand, as a result of its cosmopolitan capital city and established tourism infrastructure, English is spoken and understood throughout much of Thailand.
+While the Thai language is the official language of Thailand, English is being used as a second language.

 Located just 15 degrees north of the Equator, Thailand has a tropical climate and the temperature typically ranges from 19 to 38 degrees C (66-100F).
 The weather in October, month of the Conference, is roughly around 30-35 degrees Celsius.